Skip to Main Content

 Employers

 Opportunities for bioenergy and biofuels workers are available throughout the United States, although certain areas of the country may offer better opportunities than others.
 For example, the majority of ethanol production takes place in the Midwest.
-Top states for ethanol production include Iowa, Nebraska, Illinois, Minnesota, and Indiana.
+Top states for ethanol production include Iowa, Nebraska, Illinois, Minnesota, South Dakota, and Indiana.
 Scientists, biologists, and researchers work for universities, laboratories, and research institutes, as well as government agencies and private firms.
-According to the U.S. Department of Labor (DOL), there are about 80,480 environmental scientists employed in the United States.
-Most environmental scientists work for state and local governments, testing laboratories, or consulting firms.
-About 24 percent work for management, scientific, and technical consulting services; 12 percent work for engineering services, and 6 percent for the federal government.
+According to the U.S. Department of Labor (DOL), there are about 80,500 environmental scientists employed in the United States.
+Twenty-six percent of environmental scientists work for state government agencies.
+About 21 percent work for management, scientific, and technical consulting services; 14 percent are employed by local government agencies, 10 percent work for engineering services, and 6 percent for the federal government.
+Others work for consulting firms.

 Related Professions